pytroll/pyspectral/doc/rad_definitions.rst

 This approach only works for monochromatic or very narrow bands for which the spectral response function is assumed to be constant.
 In reality, typical imager chanel are not that narrow and the spectral response function variies.
-Here it is not possible to un-concatenate planck and spectral response function.
+Here it is not possible to de-convolve planck function and spectral response function without knowing both, the spectral radiance and spectral response function in high spectral resolution.
+While this information is usually available for the spectral response function, there is only one integrated radiance per channel.
 That makes the derivation of brightness temperature from radiance more complicated and more time consuming - in preparation or in execution.
 Depending on individual requirements, there is a bunch of feasible solutions: